ethan-mcnamara/lock-free-programming/README.md

 # lock-free-programming
-A repository containing work related to a University of Victoria directed study course done with Dr. Sean Chester on the topic of lock-free programming.

 Research was performed into literary discussion of lock-free programming and a fire dispatch system simulation was built leveraging the principles discused in the research.